tb38r/squad-manager/README.md

 # squad-manager
-An app to help better manage amateur sports teams &amp; groups
+An app to help better manage amateur sports teams &amp; groups.
+Inspired by the trials & tribulations of the various amateur football managers I've played for.

 Click the blue icon to get started